 - Confirm if anyone has a preference on rooms (especially in rented homes) and who is willing to pay more or would rather pay less for “better”/”worse” rooms.

-- Take note if some group members are vegetarians/non alcohol-drinkers/etc. that may lessen their contribution and adjust their contribution accordingly
+- Take note if some group members are vegetarians/non alcohol-drinkers/etc. that may lessen their fair contribution and adjust their contribution accordingly

 Using Splitwise to track split expenses